parripandian/eureka-client/README.md

       'http://192.168.99.100:32768/eureka/v2/apps/'
     ]
   },
+  oauth2: {
+      clientCredentials: {
+          client_id: '<client_id>',
+          client_secret: '<client_secret>',
+          access_token_uri: '<access_token_uri>'
+      }
+  }
 });
 ```

-The Eureka client searches for the YAML file `eureka-client.yml` in the current working directory.
-It further searches for environment specific overrides in the environment specific YAML files (e.g. `eureka-client-test.yml`).
+The Eureka client searches for the YAML file `pcf-eureka-client.yml` in the current working directory.
+It further searches for environment specific overrides in the environment specific YAML files (e.g. `pcf-eureka-client-test.yml`).
 The environment is typically `development` or `production`, and is determined by the `NODE_ENV` environment variable.
 The options passed to the constructor overwrite any values that are set in configuration files.

 You can configure a custom directory to load the configuration files from by specifying a `cwd` option in the object passed to the `Eureka` constructor.